tylerd008/slippi-stats/README.md

 There is no release yet, as I would like to add a bit more before publishing a release to minimize cache rebuildings, so you'll have to build it yourself for now.
 To do this install rustup and download the source code.
 This uses nightly rust, so set the source's directory to nightly rust with the command `rustup override set nightly`.
 Then run `cargo build --release` to build the program.

 ## Usage
-The program uses 2 command line arguments to run, the first being your Slippi netplay code, and the second being the directory where your replays are stored.
-So for a player with the code PLYR#123 and replays in B:\replays, they would run `slippi_stats.exe PLYR#123 B:\replays`.
-Then after that you will be presented with the command prompts to retrieve various data.
-Type `help` at any point using the program if you aren't sure what you can do.
-Do note that on a first run it will take some time before you can get to the input part of the program.
-This is because the program has to run through all the data of every replay in the directory to get data points from it.
-But after that the data will be stored in a cache file in the replays directory, so subsequent uses while not take as long to start up.
-However, in the future if more data gets added, the cache will have to be rebuilt entirely to accomodate.
+Run the .exe.
+You'll be prompted for yournetplay code, then the path where your replays are stored.
+After this the program will process all the replays, extracting data from them.
+This could take a while on a first run before it processes all of them, but on subsequent runs it won't as the data gets cached.
+Then from there you can use the commands to get data.

 ## Current Utilites
 Currently there are four main commands: